 Also emphasized are listening to one’s own body as a map for understanding how bodies release blocks.
-Hence, much of our training time together includes exercises that encourage our own bodies’ energy to flow freely.
+Hence, much of our training time includes exercises that encourage our own bodies’ energy to flow freely.
 So get ready to help yourself as we increase our skills to help others!

-Virtually unknown outside of Hawaii, this healing system combines light touch with mental focus and feedback for amazingly fast and deep results.
+Virtually unknown outside of Hawaii, this healing system combines a light touch with mental focus and feedback for amazingly fast and deep results.
 Kahi Loa came from the healing traditions of the Kahili family that taught Serge King.
 Serge taught it to us as a compliment to the Lomi Lomi Nui because of its flexibility and adaptability.
 The elements of Nature work with the practitioner and receiver to remind us of our interconnectedness and mutual love.
-Kahi Loa doesn’t use oil so it can be done in more situations, even without a table.
+Kahi Loa doesn’t use oil so it can be done in more situations, even without a massage table.
 It can be done as a complete session or any portion, and still, be very effective!

-Some say that these teachings were originally called “Ho’omana”.
-“Ho’o” means “to make” and “Mana” means life force, equivalent to “Ki” (as in Aikido), “Chi” (as in Tai Chi) or “Kundalini/Shakti” in the Sanskrit language.
-Taken together the word “Ho’omana” means “empowerment” or “to empower.
+Huna is the original Hawaiian arts and sciences of spiritual development.
+Sometimes these teachings are called “Ho’omana”.
+“Ho’o” means “to make” and “Mana” means life force, equivalent to “Ki” (as in Aikido), “Chi” (as in Tai Chi), or “Kundalini/Shakti” in the Sanskrit language, so “Ho’omana” means “empowerment” or “to empower.
 It is a very practical toolset for empowering and achieving our full potential.

 I facilitate Kino Mana trainings both individually – 1 on 1, or 2 on 1 as well as in small groups – a maximum of 6 to 9 people.